awesome-soft/awesome-macos/README.md

 ## Browser
 * [Chrome](https://www.google.com/chrome/) - One fast, simple and secure browser for all your devices.
 * [Firefox](https://www.mozilla.org/en-US/firefox/) - A free and open-source web browser developed by Mozilla.
+* [Chromium](https://www.chromium.org) - Open-source, free web browser project by Google, to provide the source code for Google Chrome.

 ## Design
 * [Sketch](https://www.sketchapp.com/) - Sketch is a design toolkit built to help you create your best work — from your earliest ideas, through to final artwork.